 Computers for community

-Students at central Taranaki’s Eltham Primary School have a suite of 27 near-new laptops after lines company Powerco donated their unused technology to the school.
+Students at central Taranaki’s Eltham Primary School have a suite of 27 near-new laptops, donated by us.

 “This donation has enabled us to have one-to-one devices in our two senior classes,” says Sonia Vind, Eltham Primary School Deputy Principal.